Is Assisted Living Tax Deductible?

 Additional Criteria

-You or your loved one must meet additional criteria to be eligible for this deduction, such as:
+You must also meet some additional criteria to be eligible for this deduction, such as:

 - The taxpayer must be authorized to itemize their deductions